KenbiTech/DockerTools/README.md

 DockerTools is a simple wrapper on top of [Docker.DotNet](https://github.com/dotnet/Docker.DotNet).

-Seen as how it's meant for internal Kenbi use, it's been preconfigured with Postgres support, in order to be used with integration and database testing.
-However, it offers basic support to initialize any other container (currently, only bridge mode is supported).
+DockerTools was created as a means of abstracting the complexity of managing database containers when running automated tests.
+It provides a simple, fluent approach to creating, interacting, and disposing of containers.

 ## How to use
+### Initializing a new connection

-Install the package, then
+Install the package, then initialize a new client instance with

 ```csharp
 var client = new DockerToolsClientConfiguration()